luizmugnaini/mugsite/content/memory_management.md

 obvious protocols exist between caller and callee, if the caller wants to break one of the these protocol assumptions, the callee won't try to stop the caller fearing stupidity of the programmer.
 In summary, the programmer is always treated as an intelligent being that knows what they are doing.
-As simple and obvious as that philosophy may seem, the current state of the software industry took a turn in favor of lazyness, with the excuse that the "developer experience" is the king.
+As simple and obvious as this philosophy may seem, the current state of the software industry took a turn in favor of lazyness, with the excuse that the "developer experience" is the king.
 I certainly don't follow this way of thinking, in fact: the end-user is the king, and performance is queen.